Governing Body

 Trinity Academy St Peter’s LGB Ms Sue Sutton

-Trinity Academy Bradford Mr David Baker
+Trinity Academy Bradford LGB Professor David Baker

-Trinity Academy Leeds Mr Tim White
+Trinity Academy Leeds LGB Mr Tim White

-Trinity Academy St Edward’s Mr Nigel Leeder
+Trinity Academy St Edward’s LGB Mr Nigel Leeder

 Interested in Becoming a Governor?